COVID-19 Safety Plan

 - The school will keep a supply of face coverings for individuals who have forgotten to bring one.
 Anyone not exempt from wearing a mask will be excluded from campus if they refuse to wear one provided by the school.

-- Teachers and staff have been provided with face shields and are required to wear both a mask and shield when working with students, especially when 6-feet distance cannot be maintained.
+- Teachers and staff have been provided with face shields and are encouraged to wear both a mask and shield when working with students, especially when 6-feet distance cannot be maintained.

 - All classrooms have been re-configured to maintain physical distance as much as possible.